Azure/azure-sdk-for-js/sdk/servicebus/service-bus/README.md

 ### Authenticate the client

 Interaction with Service Bus starts with an instance of the [ServiceBusClient][sbclient] class.
-You can authenticate to Service Bus using a connection string or using a service principal.
+You can authenticate to Service Bus using a connection string or using an Azure Active Directory credential.

 #### Using a connection string